 At Northwestern University in Chicago, the National Stem Cell Foundation partnered with the U.S. Department of Defense to help fund a collaboration between the Institute for Cellular Therapeutics (ICT) at the University of Louisville and Dr. Joseph Leventhal, Professor of Surgery in the Division of Organ Transplantation at Northwestern University Medical School and Director of the Living Donor Renal Transplant Program at Northwestern Memorial Hospital.

-Dr. Leventhal has been actively involved in basic science and translational transplant research for 25 years.
 He is a leader in the field of regulatory T cells, focusing his research on the biology of regulatory T cells and their potential for the control of the immune system after organ transplantation.